gitnacho/docs/docs/ui/ng-components/ng-Chart/Axes/Types/linear.md

 ### Maximum

 Defines the maximum available value.
-To get or set the maximum use the {% typedoc_link classes:LinearAxis,member:maximum%} property.
+To get or set the maximum use the {% typedoc_link classes:LinearAxis,member:maximum %} property.

 ### Minimum

 Defines the minimum available value.
-To get or set the maximum use the {% typedoc_link classes:LinearAxis,member:minimum%}  property.
+To get or set the maximum use the {% typedoc_link classes:LinearAxis,member:minimum %}  property.

 ## References